How to save money on postage

 Use Endicia.com

-Our e-commerce store is on the Shopify platform.
-For $15.95/mo we got an Endicia account which reduces our shipping costs considerably.
-Packages under a pound ship First Class Mail for around $2.75 (boxes are 6' cubes) and packages over a pound ship Priority Mail for around $5.50.
-It integrates with the shop to eliminate potential typos and deals with the customs labels for International shipments.
-Shipping Easy is also available outside of Shopify or a store integration. ' Thanks to Jen from hwww.purseandclutch.com
+On Shopify, I found that for $15.95/month, an Endicia account dramatically reduces our shipping expenses.
+Packages under a pound ship for around $2.75 (boxes measuring 6 cubes) and those above a pound ship for about $5.50.
+It integrates well into our shop to avoid typos and automates customs labeling for international shipments.
+Shipping Easy is another option outside Shopify and store integration.
+Thanks to Jen from www.purseandclutch.com.

 Buy your packaging in bulk